bouletmarc/BMBurner/README.md

 # BMBurner
-BMBurner is a Arduino based EPROM Programmer that can Read/Write/Verify Chips (SST 27SF512 Only)
+BMBurner is a Arduino based EPROM Programmer that can Read/Write/Verify Chips (27C256 and SST 27SF512)

-# Download : [HERE][]
+# Downloads Links : [HERE][]
+- [Windows Tool (BMBurner.exe)][] to Read/Write/Verify Chips
+- [Project Files][] to Update BMBurner or to Create your own

+# Drivers :
+- Driver for CH340 Chipset (BMBurner) : [CH340 Driver][]
+- Driver for FTDI Chipset (Moates) : [FTDI Driver][]

+# How to Update the BMBurner :
+- Download and Install the [CH340 Driver][] if not already done
+- Download and Install the [Arduino Software][] if not already done
+1. Download and Open the [Project Files][] of BMBurner
+2. Copy the folder 'Arduino_BMBurn' into 'Documents\Arduino\libraries'
+(exemple : C:\Users\YOUR_USERNAME\Documents\Arduino\libraries\Arduino_BMBurn)
+3. Open Arduino Software
+4. Load the Project 'Arduino_BMBurn'
+5. Select 'Arduino Nano' in 'Tools/Board'
+6. Select 'Atmega328P' in 'Tools/Processor'
+7. Select the BMBurner Serial Port in 'Tools/Port'
+8. Clic on Upload!

 # Requirements :
 - Windows XP|Vista|7|8|10 (.net framework 3.5 installed)